gelic-idealab/komodo-unity/.github/pull_request_template.md

 # How Has This Been Tested?

-_REPLACE ME: Page: Action to take -> Expected result.
-Example: user account page: press edit button -> should route you to account/edit_
+_REPLACE ME: Action to take -> Expected result in own client.
+Expected result in other client.
+Example: Draw a stroke -> Own client should see stroke.
+Other client should see same stroke with same color, position, thickness._

 _REPLACE ME: any relevant details for your test configuration_